How to Apply

 Interview

 After the December 15 deadline, the Genetic Counseling Admissions Committee will review all applications.
-Incomplete applications may not be considered for admission.
-Applicants selected for interview will be notified by February 1.
-Interviews will be conducted in February and March via live interactive video using Zoom.
+Applications that are incomplete after the second Friday in January may not be considered for admission.
+Applicants selected for interview will be notified by email.
+Virtual interviews will be conducted in late February to late March via live interactive video using Zoom.
 Interviewees must have a webcam so they can be seen during the interviews at all times.
-Only applicants who complete the full interview process will be considered for inclusion on the rank-list during the GC Admissions Match.
+Only applicants who complete the full interview process will be considered for inclusion on the program’s rank-list during the Genetic Counseling Admissions Match.

 State Authorization of Distance Education and Clinical Placement Policy